Digital & Tech Glossary

 Monorepo

-A version control strategy where multiple related projects or packages are stored in a single repository.
+A version control strategy where multiple related projects or packages are stored in a single repository to enable easier code sharing and coordinated deployments.

 Motion Design System